AWS Standalone FAQs

 How can I set up the manual acceptance of usage files?

-If a distributor needs to modify the exchange rate parameters, the custom markup parameters, or something else after the usage file for that billing cycle has been generated, they can use this process to request a new usage file or to reprocess a usage file.
+If a distributor needs to adjust the exchange rate parameters, custom markup parameters, or other configurations after the usage file for a billing cycle has been generated, they can use this process to request a new usage file or reprocess a usage file.

-To reprocess the usage file, it is important to change the Usage Rules.
+To reprocess the usage file, it is essential to change the Usage Rules.
 To do so, complete the following steps:

-1. Go to the Distributor portal in CloudBlue Connect and click Usage Rules.
+1. Log in to the Distributor portal in CloudBlue Connect and click Usage Rules.

 2. Set the default action to Wait for operator assistance.